LeeRenJie/Newsletter-signup-page/README.md

 * [Heroku CLI](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up)

 <b>Documentation:</b>
-1. Download all the files in this repository into a folder and remember the folder's path.
+1. Download all the files in this repository(except "newsletter-page.png") into a folder and remember the folder's name and path.
+For example: Newsletter-Signup-Page.
 Note that some parts need to be changed in the <b>app.js</b> file

 1. Create an account on [Mail Chimp](https://mailchimp.com/)
    1. Click the bottom left from the dashboard to be directed to your profile.